dpwiese/personal-website/content/posts/react-native-gomobile.md

 # Passing Data Across the Bridge

 But now say we want to pass data across the bridge.
-The following basic Go types can be passed across the bridge: <a href="https://godoc.org/golang.org/x/mobile/cmd/gobind#hdr-Type_restrictions" target="_blank">Type Restrictions</a>
+The following basic Go types can be passed across the bridge: [Type Restrictions](https://godoc.org/golang.org/x/mobile/cmd/gobind#hdr-Type_restrictions)
 * Signed integer and floating point
 * String and boolean
 * Byte slices